 100g light muscovado sugar (or normal brown sugar)

 1 tsp black treacle

 Put all the ingredients into a large jar, give it a stir and leave it to infuse in a cool, dark place for 4 days, shaking it a few times each day.
-Double strain the ready vodka into a bowl.
-Pour the finished vodka into bottles or decanters.
+Test the flavour and leave for longer if not satisfied.
+Double strain the ready vodka into a jug.
+Pour the finished vodka into sterilised bottles or decanters.

 3 Bathtub Gin – homemade gin-flavoured vodka (say whaat??)

 Yes, behind every gin is a great vodka… Here’s how you can make your own gin without the hassle of distilling.

 2 small strips dried orange peel, avoid white pith as it’s bitter

 Half a cinnamon stick